jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 - **Flickerjump:** When this unit is targeted by a ranged weapon, you can declare that they will make a flickerjump - all hit rolls of ranged attacks that target this unit until the end of the phase suffer an Impairment.
 - **Warp Passage:** Whenever this unit makes use of one of the following abilities: Deep Strike, Warp Jump Generator, Flickerjump - roll a D66.
 On a 11 or 12, one model is claimed by the Warp - destroy it and immediately remove it.

+#### > OPTIONS:
+- The Warp Spider Exarch can be equipped with an additional death spinner.
+- The Warp Spider Exarch can be equipped with powerblades.
+- (spinneret rifles???)

 ### \[Heavy Support] War Walkers